carlosivanr/intro_to_R/README.md

 ## Learning Objectives
 - Install R and RStudio
-- Installing and loading R packages
+- Install and load R packages
-- Variable assignment
+- Assign variables
-- Arithmetic
+- Perform arithmetic
-- Data types
+- Learn about data types
-- Indexing
+- Perform vector and data frame indexing

 ## Pre-workshop instructions
 In this workshop, we will be covering basic commands in R to get users over the hump of learning R.